NicoloPecco/Functional-Connectivity-Data-Analysis/README.md

 # 🧠 Fetal fMRI Nested SFS Pipeline
-*A modular framework for per-ROI connectivity decomposition and nested feature selection using backward SFS (KNN)*
+*A modular framework for per-ROI connectivity decomposition and nested feature selection using backward SFS (KNN) for binary classification task*

 ---